The official blog of the Lung Institute.

 - Don’t Give Up.
 Figuring out the right exercise regimen is hard at any skill level.
 When you are just starting out, it is important to take it slow and try a few different things.
 You never know what type of exercise you will fall in love with.

 Yoga for Lung Disease

 Yoga is a great type of exercise for sufferers of lung disease because there are actual yoga classes dedicated to individuals with difficulty breathing.
 As a result of the huge focus on breathing throughout a yoga class, you can actually feel your breathing improve as you exercise your lungs.

 Walking with Lung Disease

 Walking is an excellent way to break into physical activity.
 For those suffering from a lung disease, joining an indoor walking program can help you ease back into working out.
 Across America, malls and shopping centers host morning walking groups to promote supporting each other and keeping healthy.

 Gardening is the new go-to exercise for individuals both young and old.
 Getting outside in the garden is a great way to stay fit and enjoy the outdoors this summer.
 Additionally, as most of you already know, gardening can be therapeutic, good for the mind and body.

 Being healthy doesn’t happen overnight, and it takes a lot of dedication, but most importantly, it is possible!
 No matter what your current condition is, it is possible to get back to the life you want.
-Exercise is just the beginning; many chronic lung disease sufferers are seeking out alternative treatment options like stem cell therapy to get back to breathing easier.
-To find out if stem cell therapy is right for you, contact us at (800) 729-3065.
+Exercise is just the beginning; many chronic lung disease sufferers are seeking out alternative treatment options like cellular therapy to get back to breathing easier.
+To find out if cellular therapy is right for you, contact us at (800) 729-3065.